Androz2091/discord-giveaways/README.md

 ## Features

-* ⏱️ Easy to use!
+-   ⏱️ Easy to use!
-* 🔄 Automatic restart after bot crash!
+-   🔄 Automatic restart after bot crash!
-* 🇫🇷 Support for translations: adapt the strings for your own language!
+-   🇫🇷 Support for translations: adapt the strings for your own language!
-* 📁 Support for all databases! (default is json)
+-   📁 Support for all databases! (default is json)
-* ⚙️ Very customizable! (prize, duration, winners, ignored permissions, etc...)
+-   ⚙️ Very customizable! (prize, duration, winners, ignored permissions, etc...)
-* 🚀 Super-powerful: start, edit, reroll, stop giveaways!
+-   🚀 Super-powerful: start, edit, reroll, end, delete giveaways!
+-   💥 Events: giveawayEnded, giveawayRerolled, giveawayDeleted, giveawayReactionAdded, giveawayReactionRemoved, endedGiveawayReactionAdded
-* 🕸️ Support for shards!
+-   🕸️ Support for shards!
-* and much more!
+-   and much more!

 ## Installation